 We’ve all experienced those stressful situations where someone comes at us with both barrels blazing.
 Their aggressive words are upsetting—maybe even scary!
 Nonviolent communication is one of the best techniques I’ve seen to handle these potential conflicts.

-In my last post, I introduced you to the concept of nonviolent communication based on Marshall Rosenberg’s book by the same name.
+In my last post, I introduced you to the concept of nonviolent communication based on Marshall Rosenberg’s by the same name.
 Specifically, we looked at how to convey our observations, feelings, needs, and requests without making the listener defensive.
 It turns out, this method greatly improves our chances of getting our needs met.

 Communication involves, of course, both speaking and listening.
 It shouldn’t surprise us that nonviolent communication has both of these parts covered.
 This post will focus on the second half—listening with empathy.

 The great thing about nonviolent communication is that it does not require others to know the system or speak the language.
 We can apply our skills to help them determine those four components: observations, feelings, needs, and requests.